-Configuration property Description jobticket.delivery-datetime.enable Set to Y (default) or N, to show/hide the Date and time of delivery option.
-When date/time is hided its value is set by the system to the date/time of the submit. jobticket.copier.enable Set to Y or N (default), to enable/disable the creation of a Copy Job Ticket. jobticket.notify-email.completed.enable See Section 5.3, "Ticket Configuration Properties" [181]. jobticket.notify-email.canceled.enable See Section 5.3, "Ticket Configuration Properties" [181]. jobticket.tags A comma separated list of Job Ticket tags to be applied as job ticket number pre- fix.
-Each tag on the list is formatted as "TAG/word", where "TAG" is a unique N-letter upper-case mnemonic, "/" is a fixed separator, and "word" is a case- sensitive single word used in UI context.
-E.g. "MATH/Maths, PHYS/Physic- s, CHEM/Chemistry".
-When "CHEM" tag is applied, a generated ticket number looks like "CHEM/EE1-FA3E-6596". jobticket.tags.enable Set to Y or N (default) to enable jobticket.tags. jobticket.tags.required Set to Y (default) or N, to make usage of a Job Ticket Tag compulsory or optional.
+Configuration property Description jobticket.tags A comma separated list of Job Ticket tags to be applied as job ticket number prefix.
+Each tag on the list is formatted as "TAG/word", where "TAG" is a unique N-letter upper-case mnemonic, "/" is a fixed separator, and "word" is a case-sensitive single word used in UI context.
+E.g. "MATH/Maths, PHYS/Physics, CHEM/Chemistry".
+When "CHEM" tag is applied for use "E" in domain "A", a generated ticket number looks like "A/E/CHEM/EE1-FA3E-6596".
+A tag item can be restricted for use with one or more domains by appending the domain mnemonics.
+E.g. "PHYS/Physics/A/C" restricts the "PHYS/Physics" tag to domains "A" and "C". jobticket.tags.enable Set to Y or N (default) to enable jobticket.tags.
+When enabled , Job Ticket tags can optionally also be used for regular printers, i.e. printers that do not have Job Ticket Printer role.
+See Section 4.8.2.1, "Proxy Printer Identity" [104]. jobticket.tags.required Set to Y (default) or N, to make usage of a Job Ticket Tag compulsory or optional.

-Table 3.3.
+Table 3.6.
 Job Ticket Print Configuration Properties

-See Section 4.10.14.10, "Config Editor" [155] on how to set these items.
+See Section 4.10.14.11, "Config Editor" [154] on how to set these items.